Who should register on DirectSubs?

 Yes, you can choose whatever method you’re most comfortable with but please remember to verify your phone number from your mobile phone if you opt to receive notifications via text.
 You can do this by clicking on your username once you’re logged into the site.
 You’ll see “Verify Phone Number” in the dropdown and just follow the prompts.
 It only takes a few seconds to complete.

 Absolutely.
 I usually begin by trying to incorporate a couple of pictures simply to help place the project into context.
 Also, try to be as descriptive as possible with your verbiage and expectations.
 If you need someone to be licensed, include it.
 If you need someone to be highly specialized in something, include it.
 Also, do your best to be realistic with your estimated project start date.
-So if you say you’ll be ready for someone to get started installing your interior doors & trim next Monday, do your best to make sure your material is on site and you’re ready.
-Timing is important and it’s one of the things you’ll be rated on once the project is marked complete.
+So if you say you’ll be ready for someone to get started installing your interior doors & trim next Monday, make sure your material is on site and you’re ready.